Systems-first builder

 About

-Long-term, I want to work on advanced robotics and autonomous systems that combine perception, control, security, and human-machine teaming.
+Long-term, I want to work on robotics that combines perception, control, safety, and useful human oversight.

 Node 01